-“Fair enough,” I said, “but you know me, I don’t have to be involved in every conversation.
-As you once said, I’m kind of a quiet guy, and when I walked up to this desk, just now, I had no plans of saying anything.
+“Fair enough,” I said, “but you know me, I’m not the type who has to be involved in every conversation.
+As you said, I’m kind of a quiet guy, and when I walked up to this desk tonight, I had no plans of saying anything.
 I was just going to stand here and let you two talk.
 If I was rude, or an overbearing person, perhaps I could see it, but this guy jets like I have a communicable disease any time I enter the room?”

-Brian did not begin investigating Tim Heidingsfelder that day, but he did not view the man with the least bit of suspicion before our conversation.
-Soon after it, he began investigating the man’s account activity.
-I planted the seeds of suspicion, in other words, but Brian did all of the investigative work.
+Brian did not begin investigating Tim Heidingsfelder that night, but Brian did not view the man with the least bit of suspicion before our conversation, and soon thereafter, he began spotting some unsual dots that he thought might lead to come connections.
+I might have initiated some suspicion, in other words, but Brian did all of the investigative work.
 He dotted the I’s and crossed the T’s to find Tim Heidingsfelder’s alleged criminal activity.
 Brian examined the credit card history on Tim Heidingsfelder’s account history, and he found that Tim Heidingsfelder switched credit cards a number of times.
 That, in and of itself, was no reason to call in the cavalry.
 Guests, particularly business travelers, regularly put a number of business cards on their account.
 At times, and for a variety of reasons, those cards max out.
 This is particularly the case with extended stays such as Tim Heidingsfelder’s.
-The company furnishes their business travelers with a number of cards, and some of the times the businessman even puts his personal card on the account and the company reimburses him.
+The company furnishes their business travelers with a number of cards, and some of the times businessmen puts their personal cards on the account and the company reimburses him.
 Long story short, a guest switching cards in the middle of a stay is no reason to investigate on their account.
-When Brian analyzed Tim Heidingsfelder’s account, however, he found that an inordinate amount of the previous credit cards placed on his account were declared stolen.
+When Brian analyzed Tim Heidingsfelder’s account, however, he found that a number of the previous credit cards placed on his account were declared stolen.

-I entered work one day to see Tim Heidingsfelder sitting in Brian’s office.
 The local police soon followed and frog marched Tim off in handcuffs, and I sensed the script flip from a Simpson’s episode to one of Scooby Doo as I watched the police walk him off in handcuffs.
-I waited for a “And I would’ve gotten away with it too, if it wasn’t for you meddling nerdy fanboys” exit, but it never arrived.
+I waited for a “And I would’ve gotten away with it too, if it wasn’t for you, the meddling fanboy” exit, but it never arrived.

-The police later informed us that Tim Heidingsfelder was a pseudonym, and they managed to find his real name.
+The police later informed us that Tim Heidingsfelder was a pseudonym he used, and they managed to find his real name.
 They informed us that two other states wanted him on credit card fraud.